syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Freeze-Panes.md

 N> RowHeader is frozen by default and works regardless of the `FrozenColumnsCount` property.

-The following Gif illustrates FrozenRows and FrozenColumns.
+The following GIF illustrates FrozenRows and FrozenColumns.

 ![](SfDataGrid_images/FreezePanes.Gif)